balatstar/enumerable/README.md

 ### Key Features <a name="key-features"></a>

+- Custom Data Structure
+- Custom Enumerable Functionality
-- Decodes morse code letters, words and messages
+- Clean and Readable Code
+- Professional Documentation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>